 Good letting agents build strong relationships with their tenants and are in a good position to help them buy one of their own selling clients’ properties.
 It also means that should you decide to rent your property out instead of selling it the same agent can handle both – whichever comes along first!

 Many a sale has been lost due to poor follow-up or inadequate liaison with surveyors or solicitors.
-About 35% of sales arranged in England and Wales fall through (although far fewer than this in our case).
+About 35% of sales arranged in England and Wales fall through (although only 5% in our case).
 So choose an agent that provides a dedicated sales progression service that employs people who are trained to spot potential difficulties long before they arise, and who spend 100% of their time working towards a successful outcome.

 The Ombudsman is independent and impartial and can listen to any complaints and award binding financial compensation without the expense and hassle of having to go through the courts.
 The sale of your property is too important to entrust to just anyone.
 So we recommend you choose an agent who is a member of the Ombudsman scheme.